-- 1. A standardized training program on food allergy for working staff should be available in the centre. - 2.
-The physicians and other staff working in the outpatient clinic should have training in communication skills

-3. Staff/faculty should have CME for the activities related to food allergies and anaphylaxis

-4. Staff/faculty are encouraged to join national and international courses on food allergies
+- 1. A standardized training program on asthma for working staff should be available in the centre. - 2.
+The physicians and other staff working in the outpatient clinic should have training on Communication Skills - 3.
+Staff/faculty should have CME for the activities related to asthma - 4.
+Staff/faculty are encouraged to join national and international courses asthma